PaulSolt/SwiftUI-and-Combine-Tips/README.md

 ## Tips

-1. `@Publisher` needs to be contained in a class.
+1. `@Published` needs to be contained in a class.
 Publishers are reference types.

 	```swift
 	class SearchStore: ObservableObject {